-The photo shows smoke from wildfires on Table Mountain spreading across Cape Town, South Africa, in April 2021.
-South Africa still relies on coal energy and has high greenhouse gas emissions.
+The photo shows firefighters battling a wildfire just outside Cape Town, South Africa, in April 2021.
+Despite being a country of the Global South, South Africa still relies heavily on coal for its energy and has high greenhouse gas emissions.